Code-Institute-Submissions/amcali-project-1/README.md

 ### Content ###
 All contents written on the webpage were written by me.
-Aside from numerous third party websites giving me inspirations, I would like to particularly mention [this website] (https://christyannejones.com) which gave me a basis of starting my webpage.
+Aside from numerous third party websites giving me inspirations, I would like to particularly mention https://christyannejones.com which gave me a basis of starting my webpage.

 ### Media ###
-All photos were taken from [Pexels] (https://www.pexels.com), and [my LinkedIn Account] (https://www.linkedin.com/in/arwa-mc-ali).
+All photos were taken from [Pexels https://www.pexels.com], and [my LinkedIn Account] (https://www.linkedin.com/in/arwa-mc-ali).
 All graphic icons used were taken from [Font Awesome] (https://fontawesome.com/v4.7.0/).